outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - should show skippable/derivable variables (variables that can be resolved later than they normally are)
       - should show meta forces for overall trends in change rules (direction of combined variable forces)
       - should show limits of measurability & threshold metrics
-    - structurize (apply structure to) definitions of objects specific to interfaces
-      - example: info asymmetry is associated with an info loss in a particular direction between info types/formats, rather than just an info imbalance or mismatch

     - diagrams for specific concepts, core functions, concept operations (combine, collide, connect, merge, apply), ethical shapes
         - variable accretion patterns (how an object becomes influenced by a new variable, complex system interaction patterns, etc)
         - make diagram of potential matrix to display the concept
           - map parameter sets to potential matrix shapes